Chiropractic and Type 1 Diabetes

 The patient was diagnosed with spinal subluxations in the upper cervical region.
 She began chiropractic care and was seen a total of 24 times over a 2 month period.
 During this 2 month period, she experienced a decrease in hemoglobin A1C from 7.2% to 6.5%.
 She also decreased the amount of insulin used from 15 units to 11 units per day.

-These results are quite remarkable because the literature states that intensive medical treatment of type I diabetes often does not succeed in lowering A1C levels under 7.0%.
+These results are quite remarkable because the literature states that intensive medical care of type I diabetes often does not succeed in lowering A1C levels under 7.0%.
 Chiropractic care works by optimizing the neural connections throughout the body.
 This enhanced brain-body connection works to better coordinate immunity and hormone function throughout the body.
 This improvement in type I diabetes management is most likely a result of better cellular communication.